One Pot Lemon Chicken Soup (Flu Season Soup)

 This Lemon Chicken Soup is a comforting, one-pot dish that’s easy to prepare with minimal waste.
 By using a leftover rotisserie chicken carcass, you create a fresh, flavorful homemade stock that adds depth to the soup.
 The bright, zesty flavors from fresh lemon and dill elevate the dish, making it a cozy, feel-good meal.

 I use orzo, but you could also use rice or your favorite noodle!
 I always look for the half used onions and veggies in my refrigerator to see what I can add to the stock.
+This meal is perfect for when you want a cozy dinner, but not a lot of hassel.
+It is bright, flavorful, and packed with nutrients.

 Lemon Chicken Soup (Flu Season Soup)